sercankulcu/sercankulcu.github.io/_pencils/2025-10-12-a-short-history-of-the-modern-pencil.md

 The important point is that early graphite writing depended heavily on naturally occurring material.

 If the graphite deposit was good, the writing tool was good.

+## The Supply Problem and the Wooden Casing

 That created a supply problem.